School Colors: Navy, Silver, and White

 In the summer of 2016 Felice and Bob served as presenters for a professional development session at the annual Texas Bandmasters Association conference.
 Later that same year, the Bryants served as invited keynote speakers for the Texas Tech University College of Visual and Performing Arts, School of Music "Celebrate Success!" event, recognizing and celebrating their numerous scholarship donors and recipients.

-Felice and Bob both continue to serve Katy ISD as Keep Encouraging Youth toward Success (KEYS) Mentors, each with two students at two different campuses.
+Felice and Bob both continue to serve Katy ISD as Keep Encouraging Youth toward Success (KEYS) Mentors, each with three students at three different campuses (6 campuses, 6 students).
 They actively serve in their local church ministries and with several non-profit organizations benefitting fine arts education/access for students as well as Christian benevolence organizations in the greater Houston area.
+They are also very involved in the Katy Area Retired Educators organization serving in support of teachers, students and benefitting local Katy ISD graduates through KARE scholarships.